Anner-deJong/Self-Driving-Car/CarND-Behavioral-Cloning-Project/writeup.md

 Stressed for time and resources, I did not test this model yet (it is still training while I am writing this).
 I hope to update this repository after the training on this model is finished.

+----UPDATE----
+I made the same mistake as with the third training cycle in terms of dropout rate parameters.
+After realizing, I trained the model for 40 epochs.
+See results in the section below.

 ### Autonomous Mode Simulator Performance